Julia Quinn

-Julie Pottinger (née Cotler; born January 12, 1970), better known by her pen name, Julia Quinn, is an American author.
+Julie Pottinger (born January 12, 1970), better known by her pen name, Julia Quinn, is an American author.
 Her novels have been translated into 41 languages and have appeared on The New York Times Bestseller List nineteen times.
 She has been inducted into the Romance Writers of America Hall of Fame.
 Her Bridgerton book series has been adapted for Netflix into a television series of the same name.

 Early life and education

 Quinn was born as Julie Cotler in 1970 to Jane and Stephen Lewis Cotler.
 She has three sisters: Emily, Abigail, and Ariana.
 She is Jewish.
 She was raised primarily in New England, although she spent much of her time in California after the divorce of her parents.

 Quinn's favorite books as a child included the Sweet Dreams and the Sweet Valley High series, which inspired her to begin writing at age 12.

-Quinn graduated from Hotchkiss School and Harvard University with a bachelor's degree in History of Art.
+Quinn graduated from the Hotchkiss School and Harvard University with a bachelor's degree in History of Art.
 During her senior year of college, she decided to become a doctor.
 She was accepted to Yale School of Medicine but deferred her entrance for two years to focus on writing novels.